Southern Arterial Route: Traffic and Transport Context Report (Jacobs, June 2018)

 This report is summarised and discussed in the 2021 Botany Road Corridor Urban Design Study.
 This 2021 study states the 2018 report discusses either extending or removing the one-way pair.
 The advantage identified for extending the one-way pair is "Possible opportunities for additional mid-block crossing opportunities", however several disadvantages are identified.
 There are no disadvantages identified in the June 2018 report to removing the one-way pair.

 Proposals to extend the Arterial in the 2020s

 Simulation of extending one-way pair (VLC, May 2024)

 A May 2024 article by VLC discusses a simulation of extending the one-way pair.
 It states "The aim of this test is to see if these changes could enable an overhaul of signal timings and intersection configuration to significantly improve walkability and add public green space without undue loss of function for car and commercial vehicle drivers".
 It include a possible further investigation could include "O’Riordan St tunnel to remove even more surface traffic to improve pedestrian accessibility".

-Future Transport 2056: South East Sydney Transport Strategy (TfNSW, 2020)
+Future Transport 2056: South East Sydney Transport Strategy (Economic scenario) (TfNSW, 2020)

-The Future Transport 2056: South East Sydney Transport Strategy included that "Extension of the Botany Road / Wyndham Street one- way pair to Mascot (via O’Riordan Street / Botany Road)" is part of the "Transport Network Assumptions".
+The "Economic scenario" of the Future Transport 2056: South East Sydney Transport Strategy included "Extension of the Botany Road / Wyndham Street one-way pair to Mascot (via O’Riordan Street / Botany Road)" as part of the "Transport Network Assumptions".